dogeystamp/chess_inator/README.md

 - **Generation 2:** (tag `nnue2`) is neural-network based, and is trained on positions from the [Lichess elite database](https://database.nikonoel.fr/), October 2024.
 These positions were scored using gen 1's evaluation.
+- **Generation 3:** (tag `nnue3-192`) increases the hidden layer size from 16
-- **Generation 3:** is trained on Lichess elite database positions (September 2024), scored by gen 2's evaluation.
+  to 192 neurons.
+It is trained on Lichess elite database positions (September 2024), scored by gen 2's evaluation.

 ## development instructions